You can view, apply for and review your professional development courses in health and applied sciences here.

 You will be encouraged to adopt your own writing style in your writing for a non-specialist audience as well as to undertake your own supporting research.

-A student-centred approach will be taken throughout the module, and while the module will cover key principles in science writing, it will allow you to focus on forms of writing and audiences you are particularly interested in writing for.
+A student-centred approach will be taken throughout this online module, and while the module will cover key principles in science writing, it will allow you to focus on forms of writing and audiences you are particularly interested in writing for.
 The content and assessments will also be applicable to different international contexts.

 The Faculty of Health and Applied Sciences has an excellent reputation for the quality of its teaching and the facilities it provides.